Start Your Indiana LLC in just a Few Minutes

 - Seller/reseller permit

-Getting the correct permits and licenses for your local area is important, because without them your city or county has the right to shut down the business.
-Although it can sometimes be daunting, you can do it on your own.
-Here are some resources in Indiana to help you find out what licenses you will need for your business:
+Getting the correct permits and licenses for your local area is important, because without them your city or county has the right to shut down your LLC.
+Although licensing can sometimes be overwhelming when you form an LLC, you can do it on your own.
+Here are some resources in Indiana to help you find out what licenses you will need for your LLC:

-Doing taxes is an essential part of business ownership, and is required to keep your business running.
+Doing taxes is an essential part of business ownership, and is required to keep your LLC running.
+Whether you operate as a single-member LLC, you’re member-managed, or manager-managed, you will need to keep taxes in mind when you form an LLC.
 The first of the tax documents you will need to submit is called the Business Tax Application, also called the BT-1 form.

 If you plan on doing any of the following, you will need to submit separate tax applications to the state of Indiana:

-- Selling products or tangible items – sales tax
+- Sell products or tangible items – sales tax

-- ell beverages and food – sales tax plus food-and-beverage tax
+- Sell beverages and food – sales tax plus food-and-beverage tax

 - Rent accommodations for fewer than 30 days – innkeeper’s tax